lorikayman/RebisTheory/rebis_theory.md

 This concept of color relation, apart from glyphs' color, is found in the texts of "The Key of Solomon the King", which might connect our colors to ones described in the Key through an alchemical interpretation and symbolism found in the descriptions of aforementioned Cradle minerals:

 <BookCitation source="The Key of King Solomon the King">
+  {#snippet markup()}

   These Pentacles are usually made of the metal the most suitable to the nature of the Planet ; and then there is no occasion to observe the rule of particular colours.
 They should be engraved with the instrument of Art in the days and hours proper to the Planet.

   Saturn ruleth over Lead; Jupiter over Tin; Mars over Iron; the Sun over Gold; Venus over Copper Mercury over the mixture of Metals; and the Moon over Silver.

   They may also be made with exorcised Virgin paper, writing thereon with the colours adopted for each Planet, referring to the rules already laid down in the proper Chapters, and according to the Planet with which the Pentacle is in sympathy.

-Wherefore unto Saturn the colour of Black is appropriated Jupiter Mars over Red the Sun over Gold, or the colour ruleth over Celestial Blue of Yellow or Citron; Venus over Green; Mercury over Mixed Colours; the Moon over Silver, or the colour of Argentine Earth. `[Book 1, ch.
-XVIII, "Concerning the Holy Pentacles or Medals."]`
+  Wherefore unto Saturn the colour of Black is appropriated Jupiter Mars over Red the Sun over Gold, or the colour ruleth over Celestial Blue of Yellow or Citron; Venus over Green; Mercury over Mixed Colours; the Moon over Silver, or the colour of Argentine Earth (Book 1, ch.
+XVIII, "Concerning the Holy Pentacles or Medals").

   ---

   THE ORDER OF THE PENTACLES.

   (1.)
 Seven Pentacles consecrated to Saturn=Black.

   (2.)
 Seven Pentacles consecrated to Jupiter=Blue.

   (3.)
 Seven Pentacles consecrated to Mars=Red.

   (4.)
 Seven Pentacles consecrated to the Sun=Yellow.

   (5.)
 Five Pentacles consecrated to Venus=Green.

   (6.)
 Five Pentacles consecrated to Mercury=Mixed Colours.

   (7.)
 Six Pentacles consecrated to the Moon=Silver.

-`[Book 1, ch.
-XVIII, "Concerning the Holy Pentacles or Medals."]`
+  (Book 1, ch.
+XVIII, "Concerning the Holy Pentacles or Medals").

+  {/snippet}
 </BookCitation>

 Names of glyphs are seen in [fiendish cities](#dark-cities) of `Amu-Sol` and `Sol' Fork`, and fiendish legion of Ur, consisting of trojans.
 The case of dark cities may suggest that glyphs may hold multiple meanings to them, not as letters, but words, as suggested by the naming convention of cities.